 Pankey was a 2014 Constitution Party candidate for governor who also ran in the 2018 Republican primary.

-At the time of Matthews’ disappearance, Pankey and his now-ex-wife lived two blocks from the child’s Greeley family home.
+At the time of Matthews’ disappearance, Pankey and his now-ex-wife lived two miles from the child’s Greeley family home.

 Greeley police did not respond to messages from The Sun seeking comment on Friday.
 The Weld County District Attorney’s office said all questions should be routed through Greeley police.

 Editor’s note, 9-29-19: This story has been updated to correct the location of Jonelle’s final concert and the distance that Pankey lived from her family.

 This reporting is made possible by our members.
 You can directly support independent watchdog journalism in Colorado for as little as $5 a month.
 Start here: coloradosun.com/join

 - Colorado wants to steer more students toward college by driving down higher education costs beyond tuition